 Other than the free night certificates, another reason to get or keep these cards is to help you acquire elite status.
 In my mind, Platinum status is worth striving for if you stay often at Marriott hotels.
 Platinum status offers free breakfast (at most hotels), lounge access, upgrade to a suite (when available), 50% point bonus, etc. Gold status, though, is more of a nice to have if you get it automatically.
 I wouldn’t go out of my way to get it.
 So, let’s look at how the different cards can help you get meaningful elite status (Platinum or higher)…

 Almost all Marriott cards offer automatic 15 elite nights towards status, but those nights are not stackable if you have multiple consumer cards or multiple business cards.
 The best you can do is stack by having both one or more consumer cards and one or more business cards.
 This way you’ll get 15 elite nights from the consumer side plus another 15 elite nights from the business side.
-Members need to earn 50 elite nights per year to get to Platinum status, so this will get you 30% of the way there.
+Members need to earn 50 elite nights per year to get to Platinum status, so this will get you 60% of the way there.

 If you typically stay 35 or more nights per year at Marriott properties, then keeping one of these cards is a no-brainer.
 You’ll get to Platinum status, or maybe even to a higher level of status that you wouldn’t have attained without the card.
 And when you use the free night that comes with the card, you’ll earn another elite night that way.